SINTEF/AutoActive-ActivityPresenter/FAQ.md

   Yes, by changing the Window Length in the Settings menu you may change the scaling of data-lines.

+  The Window Length is saved when selecting Save View and recalled with Load View.

 **SE2.
 Can I change the playback speed for video and data-lines?**

   The playback speed can be set to 1x, 2x, 5x, 0.1x, 0.25x and 0.5x in the
   settings menu.

+  The playback speed is saved when selecting Save View and recalled with Load View.

 ## Synchronization